 - The Workshop’s “Adventure in Learning” is not possible without the lands upon which they operate.
 The Board of the Workshop is committed to permanently protecting “The Land” from development for future generations.

 GREAT NEWS!
 The fundraising deadline for this project has been extended so that we can possibly add other adjoining properties to this conservation effort.
-To complete the project and fully protect the Workshop’s lands and the lands adjoining, we need to raise $60,000 by July 1, 2020.
 This work is urgent—if we do not raise the funds this vital conservation effort will not be possible.

 Read the latest update on the Heldeberg Workshop: